EV Charger Speed and Tethering Explained: 3.6kW vs 7kW vs 22kW

 Why most UK homes cap at 7kW

 Most UK domestic properties have a single-phase electricity supply, which limits the maximum current available for a charger to around 32A at 230V — roughly 7.4kW.
 In practice, chargers are rated at 7kW (sometimes 7.2kW or 7.4kW depending on the manufacturer).
-A 7kW charger on a single-phase supply is the practical maximum for most UK homes without network operator involvement.
+A 7kW charger on a single-phase supply is the practical maximum for most UK homes without network operator involvement (source).

-At 7kW, a car with a 60kWh battery (enough for around 200 miles of range) charges from near-empty to full in roughly 8–9 hours — overnight, essentially.
+At 7kW, a car with a 60kWh battery (enough for around 200 miles of range) charges from near-empty to full in roughly 8–9 hours — overnight, essentially (source).
 For most daily driving patterns in the UK, where average trips are well under 30 miles, you are rarely adding more than 20–25kWh per charge, which takes 3–4 hours at 7kW.

 A 3.6kW charger — effectively a 16A supply — is sometimes fitted where the consumer unit or supply cable cannot comfortably support 32A, or where slower charging is acceptable.
 It is better than a standard 13A socket (which should never be used as a long-term EV charging solution) but noticeably slower than 7kW.